xiaowu0162/low-resource-kpgen/README.md

 bash run_train.sh GPU_IDs kp20k-ssp
 ```
 ## Predictions from Our Models
 We share the predictions from our best model [here](https://drive.google.com/file/d/1WSFgEBD7n0L55I3iB3c9beGqbGvdercv/view?usp=sharing).
-After downloading and uncompressing the file, you can directly run the `evaluate.sh` in the `BART-SSR-pred` folder to get the scores.
+After downloading and uncompressing the file, you can directly run the `evaluate.sh` in the `BART-SSR-preds` folder to get the scores.